vagrant-landrush/landrush/README.md

     $ dig -p 10053 @localhost myhost.vagrant.dev

 If you shut down your guest, the entries associated with it will be removed.

+Landrush assigns your vm's hostname from either the vagrant config (see the `examples/Vagrantfile`) or system's actual hostname by running the `hostname` command.
+A default of "guest-vm" is assumed if hostname is otherwise not available.

 ### Dynamic entries